Indo-Greek Kingdom: Western accounts

 Greek presence in Arachosia, where Greek populations had been living since before the acquisition of the territory by Chandragupta from Seleucus, is mentioned by Isidore of Charax.
 He describes Greek cities there, one of them called Demetrias, probably in honour of the conqueror Demetrius.

 Apollodotus I (and Menander I) were mentioned by Pompeius Trogus as important Indo-Greek kings.

 It is theorized that Greek advances temporarily went as far as the Shunga capital Pataliputra (today Patna) in eastern India.
-Senior considers that these conquests can only refer to Menander: Against this, John Mitchener considers that the Greeks probably raided the Indian capital of Pataliputra during the time of Demetrius, though Mitchener's analysis is not based on numismatic evidence.
+Senior considers that these conquests can only refer to Menander: Against this, John Mitchiner considers that the Greeks probably raided the Indian capital of Pataliputra during the time of Demetrius, though Mitchiner's analysis is not based on numismatic evidence.

 The seriousness of the attack is in some doubt: Menander may merely have joined a raid led by Indian Kings down the Ganges, as Indo-Greek presence has not been confirmed this far east.

 To the south, the Greeks may have occupied the areas of the Sindh and Gujarat, including the strategic harbour of Barygaza (Bharuch), conquests also attested by coins dating from the Indo-Greek ruler Apollodotus I and by several ancient writers (Strabo 11; Periplus of the Erythraean Sea, Chap.
 41/47):

 The Periplus further explains ancient Indo-Greek rule and continued circulation of Indo-Greek coinage in the region:

 Narain however dismisses the account of the Periplus as "just a sailor's story", and holds that coin finds are not necessarily indicators of occupation.
 Coin hoards further suggest that in Central India, the area of Malwa may also have been conquered.